hminaya/git-branching-sanity/README.md

 ## Main (fixed) branches
 These have fixed names
-* __master__ - Contains what is running in production, it only gets updated when a deployment is about to occur
+* __master__ - Contains what is running in production, it only gets updated when a deployment is about to occur.
+No work should ever be done directly in this branch.
 * __qa__ - TBD
-* __develop__ - It's branched off from Master and contains what has been tested/reviewed and is ready to be deployed
+* __develop__ - It's branched off from Master and contains what has been tested/reviewed and is ready to be deployed.
+No work should be done directly in this branch.

 ## Hotfix branches
 Hotfix branches come from the *master* branch.
 They enable you to fix an urgent issue that has arisen from a recent deployment or a bug in production that cannot wait for the *develop* branch to be ready.